SimonChenboYi/CV/README.md

 #### AXELOS (January 2017)
 - PRINCE2 Project Management training
-- PRINCE2 Foundation Certificate awarded by The Chartered Institute of IT
-- PRINCE2 Practitioner Certificate awarded by The Chartered Institute of IT
+- PRINCE2 Foundation and Practitioner  Certificate awarded by The Chartered Institute of IT

 #### University of Nottingham (September 2008 to December 2013)
 - Ph.D in Environmental Engineering